-- 14. What is used to monitor the temperature in DTA?

-- (a) thermobalance
+- thermobalance (a)

 - (b) electrode

-- (c) active electrolyte
+- active electrolyte (c)

 - (d) thermocouple

 - 15. Which of the following are miniaturization advantage for flow injection analysis?

-- (a) Increase the diffusion of the sample into the stream of reagent
+- Increase the diffusion of the sample into the stream of reagent (a)

-- (b) Reduce the volume of reagent and sample
+- Reduce the volume of reagent and sample (b)

 - (c) Reduce volume of waste that could be polluting

-- (d) All of the above
+- All of the above (d)

 - 16.In polarography, DME is used as..... electrode

-- (a) Working electrode
+- Working electrode (a)

 - (b) reference electrode

-- (c) non-polarizable electrode
+- non-polarizable electrode (c)

-- (d) gas electrode
+- gas electrode (d)

 - 17.In a cyclic voltametric process, the current is measured between

 - (a) The working electrode and the reference electrode.

 - (b) The working electrode and the counter electrode.

-- (c) The counter electrode and the reference electrode.
+- The counter electrode and the reference electrode. (c)

 - (d) None of the above

-- 18. Polarography is a branch of
+- 18. Polarography is a branch of .....

 - (a) Potentiometry

 - (b) Amperometry

 - (c) Coulometry

 - (d) Voltammetry

 - 19. Coulometric techniques result in a plot of:

-- (a) Electrochemical potential versus time
+- Electrochemical potential versus time (a)

 - (b) Current versus time

-- (c) Current versus electrochemical potential
+- Current versus electrochemical potential (c)

 - (d) Current only

 - 20. The limiting current in a linear sweep voltammogram is related to:

 - (a) The reduction potential of the reference electrode

 - (b) The point at which concentration polarization begins

 - (c) The standard reduction potential for the redox couple under investigation

 - (d) The concentration of the analyte of interest